demonixis/C3DE/README.md

 - More

 ### Requirement
-You need a fresh copy of MonoGame assembly.
+You need a fresh copy of MonoGame assembly (OpenGL or DirectX).
-Notice that some shader doesn't work yet with DirectX port, You can help me to fix that with a nice Pull Request.

 MIT License